-Aussie Rules is an Australian form of football, with roots in the early forms of Rugby.
-It is a physical contact sport and is believed that it predates all other modern forms of football nowadays – American, Gaeltic, Canadian, Soccer.
-The game is originally invented in Melbourne, the capital city of Victoria state in the middle of the 18th century as a collaboration of many football rules popular at that time at the English public schools.
+Aussie Rules is an Australian form of footbal with roots in the early forms of Rugby.
+It is a physical contact sport and is believed that it predates all other modern forms of football – American, Gaelic, Canadian and Soccer.
+The game originates from Melbourne, the capital city of Victoria, in the middle of the 18th century as a collaboration of many different football rules that were popular in English public schools at the time.

 Aussie Rules Beginners Guide

 Aussie Rules is played on an oval field which may vary in size.
 The width can be between 110 and 155 meters, while the length is between 135 and 185 meters.
 At each end of the ground, there are two goalposts with a height not less than 20 meters and placed at 6.4 meters apart.
 There are also two shorter goalposts, known as behind posts, raised to at minimum 3 meters and standing at each side of the goalposts again at 6.4 meters.
 The game is played with an oval ball with a weight varying between 480 and 480 grams.

 Simply explained, the aim of the game is to score more points than the opposite team by kicking goals towards the goalposts.
 If a ball is kicked between the tallest goalposts without being touched by anyone else along its way, six points are scored.
 However, only a point is scored if the ball is touched by a player before crossing the scoring line, if the ball hits one of the goalposts or goes behind them.
 If a member of the opposite team has carried the ball behind his own goal line, a point is scored.

 Each match starts with an umpire bouncing the ball in the center of the field and players from the two opposite teams leaping up and trying to knock it down to another teammate.
 This repeats each time a point is scored.